alannchang/capstone_project/README.md

 - Create an [OAuth Client ID](https://console.cloud.google.com/apis/credentials/oauthclient) for application type "Desktop App"
 - Download the JSON file of your client's OAuth keys, rename it to "credentials.json", and move it to the project directory.

+### Obtaining a model

+- Models can be obtained [here](https://huggingface.co/models?library=gguf&sort=trending).
+- Models in other data formats can be converted to GGUF using the convert_*.py Python scripts in the llama.cpp [repo](https://github.com/ggml-org/llama.cpp), which is also stored as a submodule in this project.
+- For more information on llama.cpp compatible models, please refer to [llama.cpp](https://github.com/ggml-org/llama.cpp).

 ### Building with Cmake
 ```
 git clone --recurse-submodules https://github.com/alannchang/capstone_project.git